Darya7335/remote_connection_detection/README.md

+### Research work
-Scientific research work on the topic "Remote connection detection in the browser based on the analysis of the dynamics of keystrokes and mouse movement"
+##"Remote connection detection in the browser based on the analysis of the Dynamics of Keystroke and Mouse Movements"